Mars 2020: Perseverance rover

 Two lithium-ion rechargeable batteries are included to meet peak demands of rover activities when the demand temporarily exceeds the MMRTG's steady electrical output levels.
 The MMRTG offers a 14-year operational lifetime, and it was provided to NASA by the United States Department of Energy.
 Unlike solar panels, the MMRTG does not rely on the presence of the Sun for power, providing engineers with significant flexibility in operating the rover's instruments even at night and during dust storms, and through the winter season.

 The Norwegian-developed radar RIMFAX is one of the seven instruments that have been placed on board.
 The radar has been developed together with FFI (Norwegian Defence Research Establishment), led by Principal Investigator Svein-Erik Hamran of FFI, the Norwegian Space Center, and a number of Norwegian companies.
 Space has also been found for the first time for an uncrewed helicopter, which will be controlled by NTNU (Norwegian University of Science and Technology) trained cybernetics engineer Håvard Fjær Grip and his team at NASA's Jet Propulsion Laboratory in Los Angeles.

 Each Mars mission contributes to an ongoing innovation chain.
 Each draws on prior operations or tested technologies and contributes uniquely to upcoming missions.
 By using this strategy, NASA is able to advance the frontiers of what is currently feasible while still depending on earlier advancements.

 The Curiosity rover, which touched down on Mars in 2012, is directly responsible for a large portion of Perseverance's rover design, including its entry, descent, and landing mechanism.
-With perseverance, new technological innovations will be demonstrated, and entry, descent, and landing capabilities will be improved.
+With Perseverance, new technological innovations will be demonstrated, and entry, descent, and landing capabilities will be improved.
 These advancements will help open the door for future robotic and human missions to the Moon and Mars.

-Technology Displays on the Perseverance

-Demonstrations of technology are risky experiments that put cutting-edge equipment to the test.
-Promising technology can be tested on a smaller scale.